MicrosoftDocs/azure-docs-sdk-node/docs-ref-conceptual/node-azure-tools.md

 ---

 # Azure tools for Node.js developers
-Whatever your operating system, we have a great set of recommended tools to help you develop using Node.js on Azure.
+We recommend these great tools to develop using Node.js on Azure, whatever your operating system.

-### Step 1: Azure CLI
+### Optional: Install the Azure CLI
 Azure CLI is optimized for managing Azure resources from the command line.

 > [!div class="nextstepaction"]
 > [Install the Azure CLI 2.0](https://docs.microsoft.com/cli/azure/install-az-cli2)

-### Step 2: Visual Studio Code
+### Optional: Install Visual Studio Code
 Edit and debug Node.js apps on any OS.

 > [!div class="nextstepaction"]